The Newtonian Limit of Hermitian Gravity: Linearized Hermitian Gravity

 Introducing the Christoffel symbols into the Riemann tensor it is straightforward to calculate the Einstein tensor.
 In terms of holomorphic and anti-holomorphic components, the various components of the Einstein tensor are given by

-where the trace-reversed metric perturbation\footnote{In the case of Hermitian gravity, the trace-reversed perturbation satisfies $\mbox{\boldmath$\tilde{H}=-3H$}$.}, $\mbox{\boldmath$\tilde{H}_{mn}=H_{mn}-\frac{1}{2}\zeta_{mn}H$}$, has been employed to simplify the equations and the d' Alembertian is $\Box = - 2\partial_0\partial_{\bar 0}+\nabla^2$ (the Laplacian is defined as $\nabla^2 = \sum_{i=1}^3 2\partial_i\partial_{\bar i}$).
+where the trace-reversed metric perturbation~\footnote{In the case of Hermitian Gravity, the trace-reversed perturbation satisfies $\mbox{\boldmath$\tilde{H}=-3H$}$.}, $\mbox{\boldmath$\tilde{H}_{mn}=H_{mn}-\frac{1}{2}\zeta_{mn}H$}$, has been employed to simplify the equations and the d' Alembertian is $\Box = - 2\partial_0\partial_{\bar 0}+\nabla^2$ (the Laplacian is defined as $\nabla^2 = \sum_{i=1}^3 2\partial_i\partial_{\bar i}$).
 The Hermitian-Einstein equation

 describes the dynamics of the system.
 The constant $\kappa$, which in GR equals $8\pi G_N$ in units where $c=1$, is determined in section~\ref{Three-Dimensional Case} below by requiring that HG reproduces the correct Newtonian limit.
-Equation~(\ref{Hermitean-Einstein}) can be obtained by varying the action $S_{HG} = \kappa^{-1}\int R + S_m$, where $S_m$ is the matter field action and where reciprocity symmetry is imposed off-shell, such that $R=R[C_{\mu\bar\nu}]$ is not a function of $C_{\mu\nu}$.
-In this case, $G_{\mu\nu}$ and $G_{\bar\mu\bar\nu}$ in general do not vanish.
-The Einstein tensor does however obey the Bianchi identity, $\mbox{\boldmath$\nabla^mG_{mn}=0$}$.
-On the other hand, if reciprocity is imposed on-shell only, then $\mbox{\boldmath$G_{mn}$} = \kappa \mbox{\boldmath$ T_{mn}$}$ becomes the dynamical equation, such that (in the absence of sources) $G_{\mu\nu}$ and $G_{\bar{\mu}\bar{\nu}}$ are required to vanish.
+Equation~(\ref{Hermitean-Einstein}) can be obtained by varying \ the action